The Saint Louis Association of Community Organizations

 • A caring, supportive environment where kids can learn, play, and grow

-Our families have been through so much, and your support means hope, stability, and the kind of summer every child deserves.
-Help support our children’s SLACO Summer Camp!
+Our families have been through so much, and your support means hope, stability, and the kind of life every child deserves.
+Help support our children’s SLACO After School Program!

 With sincere gratitude,